fyndiq/fyndiq-magento-module/README.md

 You can just drag the app directory to your magento directory to make the files get added to right place.

 ### manual production installation
+For this you need to have a terminal and git installed.

 1. run `git clone git://git@github.com:fyndiq/fyndiq-magento-module.git`
 2. Cd to your module directory (`cd /path/to/your/module/repo/`)
 3. run `git submodule update --init --recursive`